mohsinalimat/EatSpector/README.md

 - [ ] User can get directions using google map

+## Search Bar Functionality
+ - [ ] User can search restaurants nearby 3-5 miles parameters.
+ - [ ] User can add filters on what sort of restaurant they are looking for.
+(For example, Thai or Chinese).
+ - [ ] User can get all locations of specific restaurants through map.

 ## Screen Walkthrough

 Here's a walkthrough of launch screen and signin/signup page: